hep-mirrors/sherpa/Manual/source/manual/parameters/models/standard-model.rst

 ``ALPHAS(MZ)``.
 Its default value is :option:`0.118`.
 If the setup at hand involves hadron collisions and thus PDFs, the value of the strong coupling constant is automatically set consistent with the PDF fit and can not be changed by the user.
-If Sherpa is compiled with LHAPDF support, it is also possible to use the alphaS evolution provided in LHAPDF by specifying ``ALPHAS: {USE_PDF: 1}``.
+Since Sherpa is compiled with LHAPDF support, it is also possible to use the alphaS evolution provided in LHAPDF by specifying ``ALPHAS: {USE_PDF: 1}``.
 The perturbative order of the running of the strong coupling can be set via